gaeldb/ansible-snippets-sublimetext/README.md

 In a file of type YAML or Ansible type `add_host` and hit `tab`.

-## Regenerate snippets for you Ansible version
+## Regenerate snippets for your Ansible version

 ```bash
 make